wdimmy/DatalogMTL_Practical_Reasoning/README.md

 ```

 In the **datalog/10000.txt**, there should be 10000 facts, each of which in the form P(a,b)@\varrho, and
-a sample of facts are shown as follows,
+some example facts are shown as follows,
 ```
 undergraduateDegreeFrom(ID1,ID2)@[7,7]
 takesCourse(ID34,ID4)@[46,46]